apache/datafusion/datafusion-cli/README.md

 # DataFusion Command-line Interface

-[DataFusion](df) is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.
+[DataFusion][df] is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

 The DataFusion CLI allows SQL queries to be executed by an in-process DataFusion context.